YakhiniGroup/Methylation/readme.md

 ## Getting Started

 Below you will find explanations, including examples, for each of the options above.
-For prediction purposes, as well as for training with one of our pre-trained models, you will need the trained weights to reside in the out folder, as described below.
+For prediction purposes, as well as for training with one of our pre-trained models, you will need the trained weights to reside in the out/ch3_e_blind folder (after unzipping, place all ".ckpt" files directly under this folder), as described below.
 You can download them directly from [this link](https://drive.google.com/open?id=17UGNCgK6yfiZJeHJrDOolgFa2rnz4ICN) (note that the files are ~2-4GB).

 ### Prerequisites